The Tarantula Is Big and Hairy But Not So Scary

 How Are Tarantulas Different From Other Spiders?

-About 1,000 species of tarantulas have been described so far, but they also belong to a primitive group known as mygalomorph spiders, which also includes trapdoor spiders and the highly toxic Australian funnel-web spiders.
-While other spiders have just one set of book lungs (respiratory organs composed of thin sheets of tissue that air circulates between), mygalomorphs have two sets, but lack respiratory tracheae, which most other spiders possess.
+While other spiders have just one set of book lungs (respiratory organs composed of thin sheets of tissue that air circulates between), tarantulas have two sets, but lack respiratory tracheae, which most other spiders possess.

 Advertisement

-Most New World tarantulas (from either North or South America) have unique specialized hairs, also known as urticating hairs, on their abdomen that can be flicked off or just released into the flesh of a potential predator — think arthropod porcupine quills — which can cause serious irritation in whatever animal is messing with it.
+Most tarantulas from either North or South America have specialized hairs — also known as urticating hairs — on their abdomen that can be flicked off or just released into the flesh of potential predators such as spider-eating birds.

 "Old World tarantulas (from any continent other than North or South America) don't possess urticating hairs and are typically more aggressive, in a bite first and ask questions later kind of way," says Alfaro.
 "New World tarantulas tend to bite as a last resort."